A. We are ready with a set of Covid-19 safety measures should restrictions still be in place. Please visit our Covid-19

 Q Can I come by taxi, or get someone to drop me off?

 A. You are very welcome to arrive and depart by taxi, or get a lift and be dropped off, and there is a designated taxi drop-off / pick-up route.
-Taxis and other vehicles picking up must be back on site by 10.15pm.
-Please see our detailed taxi instructions for more information
+Detailed taxi instructions will be made available here closer to the time.

 Q Can I bring food and drink, and are there any refreshments provided on site?